OlegLeo/DesktopApp_JSON_to_Excel_AUTOMATION/README.md

 To develop this application, I used the C# WPF Framework, which on the one hand seems to be something much less user-friendly compared to Android Studio.

-I really enjoyed developing this project, since it was practically everything new that I picked up.
+Despite having less than a week to carry out this project, I really enjoyed developing this project, since it was practically everything new that I picked up.
 I hope the team takes this unfinished project and ends up using the base structure I developed.